Jack Curtis (baseball)

-Jack Patrick Curtis (born January 11, 1937) is an American former professional baseball player and left-handed pitcher who worked in 69 games in Major League Baseball for the Chicago Cubs (1961–62), Milwaukee Braves (1962) and Cleveland Indians (1963).
-He was listed as 5 ft 10 in tall and 175 lb and signed with the Cubs in 1955 after graduating from Granite Falls High School in Granite Falls, North Carolina.
+Jack Patrick Curtis (January 11, 1937 – May 12, 2025) was an American professional baseball player and left-handed pitcher who worked in 69 games in Major League Baseball for the Chicago Cubs (1961–62), Milwaukee Braves (1962), and Cleveland Indians (1963).
+He was listed as 5 ft 10 in tall and 175 lb and signed with the Cubs in 1956 after graduating from Granite Falls High School in Granite Falls, North Carolina.

+Baseball career

-Curtis joined the MLB Cubs after two stalwart seasons in minor league baseball.
+Curtis joined the Cubs after two stalwart seasons in minor league baseball.
 In 1959, he won 20 games (losing 10) with a sparkling 2.84 earned run average for the Class B Wenatchee Chiefs.
-Then, in 1960, he went 19–8 (3.57) for the Double-A San Antonio Missions and was named the Texas League's pitcher of the year.
+Then, in 1960, he went 19–8 (3.57 ERA) with a league-leading 19 complete games for the Double-A San Antonio Missions and was named the Texas League's pitcher of the year.

+In his rookie campaign, 1961, Curtis took a turn in the Cubs' starting rotation and won 10 games, tied for second on the team, against 13 losses with a 4.89 ERA.
+He threw six complete games.
+When future Hall-of-Famer Warren Spahn notched his 300th win on August 11, it was Curtis who took the 2–1 loss.
+Curtis was a batting practice pitcher for the National League in the All-Star Game and finished third in the1961 NL Rookie of Year voting, trailing his teammate and future Hall-of-Famer Billy Williams and future Hall-of-Fame manager Joe Torre.